trevorjay/marios-binary-factory/README.md

         .word   $0
 ```

-Note that even though the CPU is 4-bit, the ROM-space is 8-bit and thus `.word` writes a full byte and _not_ a single nibble.
+Note that even though the CPU is 4-bit, the ROM-space is 8-bit and thus `.word` writes a full byte and _not_ a nibble.

 ### Location Counter Control